tylermercer/nuxt-netlifycms-boilerplate/pages/README.md

 Tyler's Note
->The index file here is a hard-coded page, whereas the ones inside `blog` and `pages` are templates used by Nuxt to create the routes for each of my JSON files, as configured in nuxt.config.js--that's what `getDynamicPaths` and the code that calls it are for.
+>The index file here is a hard-coded page (the home page, with the list of posts), whereas the ones inside `blog` and `pages` are templates used by Nuxt to create the routes for each of my JSON files, as configured in nuxt.config.js--that's what `getDynamicPaths` and the code that calls it are for.